afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/README.md

 The structure of each 0Y-sprintX.md file in /docs is :
 - Sprint objective
-- Architecture
+- Architecture & Overview
 - Configurations
 - Tests carried out
 - Results obtained
-- Troubleshooting (local) / Problems encountered in this specific sprint  & Solution implemented
+- Troubleshooting : Problems encountered in this specific sprint and solution implemented

 ## Procédure de déploiement (How-to)
 <!--